 - Direct: When someone directly enters “yourwebsite.com” exactly into your browser’s search address bar, that becomes a direct hit.
 That often occurs as of a result of branding activities where people see your website address and remember and enter it exactly.

 Again, the source is extremely critical in your analysis of the metrics I’ll cover next.
 You will notice trends by source.
-Over time, it will become more clear which ones perform better, directing you to make better marketing decisions to drive people to your website, which leads to the next resulting metric.
+Over time, it will become more clear which ones perform better, directing you to make better landscaping or lawn care marketing decisions to drive people to your website, which leads to the next resulting metric.

 3) Quantity of Qualified Leads

 Traffic is great and all, but if those visitors aren’t converting into qualified leads, it won’t result in a great ROI on whatever you’re doing to increase website traffic.
 A qualified lead is, by simple definition, someone in your service area that is interested in a service your company offers.

 Website forms are the best way to capture lead information.
 If you’re using a reporting system like Google Analytics or HubSpot, you should be able to see how many visitors (for each traffic source) actually fill out a form and become a lead.